Version française

 2011: The power of art critic

 In September 2011, I discovered a press article from the French journalist Erwan Cario, about Iain Andrews‘s work.
 Before that, the concept of video games photography was not clear in my mind, and publishing my own video games pictures was not a goal.
 I was just shooting pictures, saving them somewhere on my hard disk, like any other archives, that was enough to keep memories of my virtual trip.
 To be honest, it was even an occupation a bit “bizarre”, maybe too geeky and hard to explain.
 Anyway, an art critic had been changing my vision, outside the box, simplified.
-I was publishing already some pictures taken during my real travel about architecture, design, location scouting; from now, within the same spirit, I could publish pictures from my virtual travel.
-See all albums from Virtual Tourism.

 2011: Skyrim